monapdx/GooDocs/README.md

 - 📚 Academic writing and structured coursework
 - 🍳 Recipe cards and lifestyle content
 - 🧾 Legal and formal documentation
 - 🎨 Creative layouts and experimental document design

-## ✨ Features
-- Beautiful, modern Google Docs templates
-- Professional table-based layouts
-- Includes both **dark** and **light** themes
-- List styles, newsletters, recipe cards, resumes, and more
-- Drop-in-ready: just **File → Make a Copy**
-- Easy to customize: colors, fonts, borders, and images
-- Perfect for:
-  - Writers
-  - Students
-  - Small businesses
-  - Creatives
-  - Substack creators
-  - Advocates & activists

 ---